 • What is Fresh Meat?

-Fresh Meat is an annual, four-stage programme that takes ordinary, everyday women and turns them into derby girls, skating for PRD.
-Completing the first two stages of Fresh Meat training is also a requirement for both men and women who want to rule the track as members of Team Zebra.
+Fresh Meat is our annual new skater intake program.
+The four level, three part programme teaches skating fundamentals, the basics of strategy and how the game of roller derby is played.
+Completing the first two stages of Fresh Meat training is also a requirement for both men and women who want to rule the track as members of Team Zebra (referees).
+Fresh Meat runs from February through to November.

 • How do I register?

-Registration for 2016 Fresh Meat is at the Morley Rollerdrome!
-Contact email@example.com for your info and registration pack.
+Registration for 2021 Fresh Meat is at the Morley Rollerdrome!
+Contact email@example.com for more info.

 • How much does it cost?

 Aside from gear, there’s a mandatory fee for skate insurance.
-Fresh Meat sessions cost $10 a week until level three, at which point prospective skaters and zebras become full dues-paying members of PRD.
+Fresh Meat sessions cost $15 a week until after level two, at which point prospective skaters and zebras become full dues-paying members of PRD.
 The money from Fresh Meat sessions goes towards the cost of venue hire; all of our coaches are volunteers and do it for the love of the sport.

 • What do I need to play?